grimmlab/BookChapter-RNA-Seq-Analyses/READMe.md

    ```

    *Description:*

    `tophat` is the binary

    `-o`  is the name of the directory in which TopHat will write all of its outputs

    `-p` is the number of threads  to align reads (default used is 8)

    `-G` is the path to the annotation file with file name

    `/data/TOPHAT_Genome_Index/GRCm38.p6.genome` is the path and prefix name of genome fasta file

    `reads/filtered_reads/SRR5858228_1_trimmed.gz` is the path to trimmed reads including file name

    *Output:*
    The `tophat`  genome alignment will generated in files into the **analysis/mapping/tophat** folder

    TopHat generated many files as listed below.
 Here is example output for one SRA ID SRR5858228:

-     - SRR5858228_1_trimmed_accepted_hits.bam  is the alignment bam file.
+     - **SRR5858228_1_trimmed_accepted_hits.bam** represents the alignment file in bam format.
-     - SRR5858228_1_trimmed_junctions.bed contains the discovered exon junctions in BED format.
-A junction consists of two blocks, where each block is as long as the longest overhang of any read spanning the junction.
-The score is the number of alignments spanning the junction.
+     - **SRR5858228_1_trimmed_junctions.bed** consists of a list of exon junctions in BED formation.
+An exon junction comprises two blocks where either block is as long as the longest overhang of any read present in the junction sequence.
+The score is the number of alignments identified for a junction sequence.
-     - SRR5858228_1_trimmed_insertions.bed contains the discovered insertions. chromLeft refers to the last genomic base before the insertion.
+     - **SRR5858228_1_trimmed_insertions.bed** consists of a list of discovered insertions.
+In each case chromLeft represents the last genomic base before individual insertions.
-     - SRR5858228_1_trimmed_deletions.bed contains the discovered deletions. chromLeft refers to the first genomic base of the deletion.
+     - **SRR5858228_1_trimmed_deletions.bed** consists of a list of discovered deletions.
+In each case chromLeft represents the last genomic base before individual deletions.
-     - SRR5858228_1_trimmed_align_summary.txt reports the alignment rate and how many reads and pairs had multiple alignments.
+     - **SRR5858228_1_trimmed_align_summary.txt** contains a summary of alignment rates along with the number of  reads and pairs showing multiple alignments.

    *Note!
 For more detail read section XXXX in the book* and for parameters check [*TopHat2*](http://ccb.jhu.edu/software/tophat/manual.shtml).